INL Bureau · Office Profiles

 Come to this office when you need…

-DevResults enrollment (required: all awards past Sept 30, 2026) M&E guidance or standard metrics Strategic Framework (SF) development Program Concept Notes (PCNs) Corrections or law enforcement sector assessments 7031c / "3c" visa restriction requests Narcotics or TOC Rewards Program (up to $25M) OFAC sanctions concurrence (E.O.
+DevResults enrollment (required: all awards extending past Sept 30, 2026) M&E guidance or standard metrics Strategic Framework (SF) development Program Concept Notes (PCNs) Corrections or law enforcement sector assessments 7031c / "3c" visa restriction requests Narcotics or TOC Rewards Program (up to $25M) OFAC sanctions concurrence (E.O.
 14059, 13581) INCSR, Majors List, or Corruption Act reporting INL placemat or Bureau Policy Notices

 Noteworthy Highlights